keegoo/keegoo.github.io/_posts/2020-06-02-setup-ruby-local-env-with-docker.md

 root@45a2ffb62b06:/usr/src/opensaz# ruby test/opensaz_test/*_test.rb
 ```

 Because the current directory is mounted into the container, any changes in the host will be reflected inside the container.
-Which means you can use the favorite editor for editing as always.
+Which means you can use your favorite editor for editing rather than having to use `vim` inside the docker container.

-Further on, if you want docker containers to persist data, you could create a docker volume.
-If multiple languages are needed, you could create a customized docker image.
+Further on, if you want docker container to persist data, you could create a docker volume.
+And if multiple languages are needed, you could have them all installed in a customized docker image.

 [rbenv-github]: https://github.com/rbenv/rbenv
 [pyenv-github]: https://github.com/pyenv/pyenv